Primary health care – developments and innovation

 One system focus: Ray Messom will speak about the work WentWest are leading on collaborative commissioning and intersectoral action in child and family health, as well as some other developments of interest to consumers such as Primary Care Insights.

-Accessible Primary Health Care in rural Australia: Dr Gabrielle O'Ryan, CEO of the National Rural Health Alliance will discuss the challenges of access to services in rural Australia and a new model for health care to make primary health care more accessible for people living in rural Australia.
+Accessible Primary Health Care in rural Australia: Dr Gabrielle O'Kane, CEO of the National Rural Health Alliance will discuss the challenges of access to services in rural Australia and a new model for health care to make primary health care more accessible for people living in rural Australia.

-Modernising and future-proofing Medicare: Dr Steve Steve Hambleton, Co-Chair, Primary Health Care Reform Steering Group will conclude with some practical steps that could be implemented to improve consumers’ experience of primary care.
+Modernising and future-proofing Medicare: Dr Steve Hambleton, Co-Chair, Primary Health Care Reform Steering Group will conclude with some practical steps that could be implemented to improve consumers’ experience of primary care.

 CEO, Consumers Health Forum of Australia